Copyright aspects of hyperlinkingRelated Practice Area: Technology & IP Transactions

 A hyperlink, or simply a link, is a reference to data found elsewhere on the internet.
 It is the most common tool used to share information online and is oftentimes considered to be a sine qua non to the smooth functioning of the internet as an avenue for freedom of expression and information.
-It is also a controversial subject in copyright law which, in recent times, had to adopt to the realities brought about by the digital revolution.
+It is also a controversial subject in copyright law which, in recent times, had to adapt to the realities brought about by the digital revolution.

 In delivering its judgment, the CJEU held that:

-“a communication…concerning the same works as those covered by the initial communication and made…by the same technical means, must also be directed at a new public, that is to say, at a public not taken into account by the copyright holders when they authorised the initial communication to the public.”
+“a communication…concerning the same works as those covered by the initial communication and made…by the same technical means, must also be directed at a new public, that is to say, at a public not taken into account by the copyright holders when they authorized the initial communication to the public.”

 In defining what constitutes a “new public”, the CJEU held that where a website is not subject to restrictions, such as a paywall or an obligation to subscribe, the hyperlink does not make the protected works available to a “new public” and, consequently, there is no requirement to obtain the copyright holder’s consent prior to posting the hyperlink.
-On the other hand, where hyperlinks allow users to bypass such restrictions, the new users would constitute a “new public” on the basis that they were not taken into account by the copyright holders when they authorised the initial communication.
+On the other hand, where hyperlinks allow users to bypass such restrictions, the new users would constitute a “new public” on the basis that they were not taken into account by the copyright holders when they authorized the initial communication.

 However, a recent judgment in the names of GS Media v Sanoma Media Netherlands and Others (C160/15) suggests that there is more to the matter of hyperlinks and copyright.
 While confirming the position set out in the Svensson case that a communication to the public requires both an “act of communication” and “a new public”, the CJEU added that an “individual assessment” should also be applied in each case.